 Jan Wade: Soul Power

 Jan Wade: Soul Power will serve as an important resource and record of the artist’s more than three decade career.
-Featuring new photography of works in the exhibition, scholarly essays by prominent artist Deanna Bowen and writer Wayde Compton, and Wade’s own writings, the publication will reveal her important contribution to the history of art making in Vancouver and redress her place in contemporary Canadian art.
+Featuring new photography of works in the exhibition, scholarly essays by prominent artist Deanna Bowen, writer Wayde Compton, and curator Daina Augaitis, and Wade’s own writings, the publication will reveal her important contribution to the history of art making in Vancouver and redress her place in contemporary Canadian art.

 170 x 120 mm